SEO title tags are one of the most important aspects of on-page SEO.

 In fact, including too many stop words in your title can actually hurt your SEO because it makes your title less focused and keyword-rich.

-Avoid using stop words in your titles and headlines whenever possible.
-If you absolutely have to use them, make sure they’re towards the end of your title so they don’t take up valuable real estate that could be used for keywords.
+So, when writing SEO titles, try to avoid using stop words whenever possible.
+If you absolutely have to use them, make sure they’re toward the end of your title so they don’t take up valuable real estate that could be used for keywords.

 Special characters are symbols like *, &, $, and %.
 While they can add visual interest to your SEO titles, they don’t actually do anything for your SEO.